Scheduling and Fee Policies

 Confidentiality:

 You have a right to privacy and confidentiality.
 This is essential to the success of our work together because it provides trust and safety within the therapeutic relationship.
-In fact, the law requires that I preserve your confidentiality.
+In fact, the law requires that we preserve your confidentiality.
 Your consent is required to release any information about you or your treatment with the following exceptions:

 - When a client threatens to harm him/herself, someone else or cause damage to property.
 In this case, your statements and/or behaviours may be reported to family, other appropriate mental health or law enforcement professionals to keep you and others safe;